VladimirShaleev/ipaddress/doc/cpp-module.md

 }
 ```

-@note At the moment, the goal of `ipaddress::ipaddress-module` is not provided through package-managers like Vcpkg or Conan, because there is still no Best Practice on the integration of C++ modules into packages.
+@note Currently, the `ipaddress::ipaddress-module` is not available via package managers such as Vcpkg or Conan.
+This is primarily due to the absence of established best practices for integrating C++ modules into package distributions.

 ## Restrictions on the use of modules {#restrictions}

-Let's look at some restrictions on the use of modules.
-There are at least the following compilers that support C++ modules:
+Considerations for the use of C++ modules include compiler support and build system requirements.
+The following compilers are known to support C++ modules:

-* Clang 16 and newer;
+* Clang 16 or later;
-* MSVC 17.4 and newer;
+* MSVC 17.4 or later;
-* GCC 14 and newer.
+* GCC 14 or later.

-Requires CMake version 3.28 or later (or 3.26 with extensions enabled).
-At the same time, CMake supports working with C++ modules only for the following generators:
+CMake version 3.28 or higher is required, although version 3.26 may suffice if extensions are enabled.
+Currently, CMake offers support for C++ modules with these specific generators:

 * Ninja and Ninja Multi-Config;
 * Visual Studio.

-There are also some features, such as:
+Additionally, there are notable considerations:

-* CMake can currently export targets with C++ modules for subsequent imports only Ninja and Ninja Multi-Config generators;
+* CMake is presently capable of exporting targets with C++ modules for subsequent imports, but only with the Ninja and Ninja Multi-Config generators;
-* On Windows there are some problems when using modules with Clang;
+* On Windows, certain issues have been observed when utilizing modules with Clang;
-* It's safe to say that most editors do not have full module support.
-When using them IntelliSense and etc. technology maybe break.
+* It is generally acknowledged that most editors lack comprehensive support for modules.
+Consequently, when using such editors, functionalities like IntelliSense may not perform reliably.

-@note In other words, it’s important to understand that C++ modules and build systems are still under development and are just starting to be structured for support.
-Also, best practices for their integration into various packages have not yet been established.
+@note In essence, it is crucial to recognize that the ecosystem for C++ modules and build systems is in a state of ongoing development.
+The structuring for their support is only beginning to take shape.
+Furthermore, the best practices for integrating these modules into distributable packages managed by package managers are still being formulating.

-@warning As you can see, there are numerous limitations to using C++ modules.
-Therefore, you should decide whether it is feasible to use them in your project.
-If your product needs to be compiled on as many platforms as possible with various toolsets, including not the most up-to-date versions, then perhaps modules are not the choice for you.
-However, if it is strictly defined that your product is being developed for a specific platform and you have a certain set of tools that you use, then C++ modules (including the standard library modules) can significantly speed up the compilation of your projects.
+@warning The current landscape of C++ modules presents several challenges.
+It's crucial to assess their suitability for your project.
+If your product requires compilation across a broad range of platforms and toolsets, including older versions, modules might not be the optimal choice.
+Conversely, if your product is tailored for a specific platform and you have a consistent toolset, utilizing C++ modules, including those from the standard library, could greatly enhance compilation efficiency.

 ## Additional links {#cpp-module-articles}

-Additional information on the integration with modules can be found in the following articles:
+For more insights into integrating modules in your C++ projects, consider exploring these articles:
 * https://crascit.com/2024/04/04/cxx-modules-cmake-shared-libraries/
 * https://www.kitware.com/import-cmake-the-experiment-is-over/